zio/zio/docs/datatypes/core/zio/error-management.md

 ### 1. Failures

-When writing ZIO application, we can model the failure, using the `ZIO.fail` constructor:
+When writing ZIO application, we can model a failure, using the `ZIO.fail` constructor:

 ```scala
 trait ZIO {